San Francisco congestion pricing: Other proposals

-In 2018 Assemblymember Richard Bloom and state senator Scott Wiener have proposed a bill to create congestion pricing tolls in San Francisco.
+In 2018 Assemblymember Richard Bloom and state senator Scott Wiener proposed a bill to allow congestion pricing tolls in San Francisco and other California cities by removing legal barriers at the state level.
 Their goal is to target the rise of rideshare vehicles in the city's core, creating unruly traffic.
 Congestion pricing would require drivers to pay a $3 toll as they enter dense urban areas, targeting congestion.
 This plan uses two tactics to limit traffic: creating a financial incentive to not enter the crowded areas of the city, and using the toll revenue transit system to improve public transportation.
 This bill assumes that most people who own cars have money due to the expenses that come with car ownership, and also assumes that most people who use public transit do not have as much money because it is a cheaper option.
 However, these two assumptions are not always true.
 Those who drive personal cars are increases the amount of urban sprawl by commuting to and from the city.
-However, in 2016, 72% of surveyed San Franciscans opposed the idea of this bill.
+However, in a 2016 survey by the San Francisco Chamber of Commerce, 72% of surveyed San Franciscans opposed the idea of this bill.